helidon-io/helidon/docs/se/integrations/oci.md

 You can quickly and easily deploy Helidon applications on Oracle Cloud Infrastructure (OCI) and integrate them with OCI services using the OCI Java SDK and the Helidon OCI SDK Integration.

-[The Oracle Cloud Infrastructure SDK for Java][the-oracle-cloud-infrastructure-sdk-for-java] enables you to write code to manage Oracle Cloud Infrastructure resources.
-The Helidon OCI SDK Integration provides support for integrating [Oracle Cloud Infrastructure SDK clients][the-oracle-cloud-infrastructure-sdk-for-java] into your Helidon applications.
+[The Oracle Cloud Infrastructure SDK for Java][the-oracle-cloud] enables you to write code to manage Oracle Cloud Infrastructure resources.
+The Helidon OCI SDK Integration provides support for integrating [Oracle Cloud Infrastructure SDK clients][the-oracle-cloud] into your Helidon applications.

 > [!NOTE]
 > This Helidon module requires [ServiceRegistry](../injection/injection.md#Programmatic Lookup).
 ServiceRegistry requires the use of annotation processors, see [Why are annotation processors needed?](../injection/injection.md#Build time)

 > [!NOTE]
-> If you are interested in our MP based support of OCI than this [Guide for Helidon MP application on OCI][guide-for-helidon-mp-application-on-oci], describes the basics of developing and deploying a Helidon MP application based on our [Project Starter][project-starter].
+> If you are interested in our MP based support of OCI than this [Guide for Helidon MP application on OCI](../../mp/guides/oci-guide.md), describes the basics of developing and deploying a Helidon MP application based on our [Project Starter][project-starter].

 ## Maven Coordinates

-To enable OCI Integration, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable OCI Integration, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 Adding the Helidon OCI SDK Integration dependency for Config, Config File and Session Token: